poroping/terraform-provider-fortios/docs/resources/firewall_policy.md

 * `redirect_url` - URL users are directed to after seeing and accepting the disclaimer or authenticating.
 * `replacemsg_override_group` - Override the default replacement message group for this policy.
 This attribute must reference one of the following datasources: `system.replacemsg-group.name` .
 * `reputation_direction` - Direction of the initial traffic for reputation to take effect.
 Valid values: `source` `destination` .
+* `reputation_direction6` - Direction of the initial traffic for IPv6 reputation to take effect.
+Valid values: `source` `destination` .
 * `reputation_minimum` - Minimum Reputation to take action.
+This attribute must reference one of the following datasources: `firewall.internet-service-reputation.id` .
+* `reputation_minimum6` - IPv6 Minimum Reputation to take action.
 This attribute must reference one of the following datasources: `firewall.internet-service-reputation.id` .
 * `rsso` - Enable/disable RADIUS single sign-on (RSSO).
 Valid values: `enable` `disable` .
 * `rtp_nat` - Enable Real Time Protocol (RTP) NAT.
 Valid values: `disable` `enable` .
 * `schedule` - Schedule name.
 This attribute must reference one of the following datasources: `firewall.schedule.onetime.name` `firewall.schedule.recurring.name` `firewall.schedule.group.name` .